Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Solution of the Einstein field equation

-where $e^{\nu(r)}$ and $e^{\lambda(r)}$ are the unknown metric potentials and are functions of the radial coordinate $r$ only.
-The Einstein Field Equation, which connects matter and the associated space-time geometry, is given by:
+where $e^{\nu(r)}$ and $e^{\lambda(r)}$ are the $g_{tt}$ and $g_{rr}$ metric components to be determined and depend only on the radial coordinate $r$.
+In GR the connection between matter and geometry of space-time is represented by the following equation:

-where $R_{\mu\nu}$ is termed the Ricci tensor, $R$ is the Ricci scalar and $G$ is the Newtonian gravitational constant.
+where, $R_{\mu\nu}$ and $R$ are termed as Ricci tensor and Ricci scalar, respectively, and $G$ represents Newtonian gravitational constant.
 Now, as the internal matter is composed of quarks in the presence of dark energy, the energy-momentum tensor $T_{\mu\nu}$ for such a mixture is given as;

-where $\rho^{total}=\rho^Q+\rho^{de}$ is the total or effective energy density, and $p_r^{total}=p_r^Q+p_r^{de}$ and $p_t^{total}=p_t^Q+p_t^{de}$ represent the total radial and tangential parts of the pressure, respectively.
+where, $\rho^{total}=\rho^Q+\rho^{de}$ is the total energy density, $p_r^{total}=p_r^Q+p_r^{de}$ and $p_t^{total}=p_t^Q+p_t^{de}$ represent the total values of pressure at radial and tangential directions respectively.
 Here, the superscripts 'Q' and 'de' represent the quark and dark profiles of energy density and pressure, respectively.
-Combining Eqs.~(\ref{20}), (\ref{21}) and (\ref{22}), we obtain the following three equations, (taking $8{\pi}G=1,c=1$):
+Combining Eqs.~(\ref{20}), (\ref{21}) and (\ref{22}), the following equations has been obtained (taking $8{\pi}G=1,\;c=1$):

-where '$\prime$' denotes differentiation with respect to $r$.
-We also consider here that $\Delta=(p_t^{total}-p_r^{total})$ as the measure of anisotropy in pressure following the references \cite{SDM,MKM,KD,MC}.
+where, overhead dash represents derivative with respect to $r$.
+Here we considered that $\Delta=(p_t^{total}-p_r^{total})$ is the measure of pressure anisotropy as proposed in the references \cite{SDM,MKM,KD,MC}.
 To solve the above set of equations we need to specify an EoS for the dark component.
-The literature \cite{GHE,KANIKA,FR} shows that the dark energy density is simply proportional to the quark energy density, as follows:
+In the literatures \cite{TGR,CRG,KANIKA,FR}, it is shown that the density of dark energy is simply proportional to the density of quark energy, as follows:

-where, $\beta>0$ is a coupling parameter that represents the fraction of quark energy that is converted and presented as dark energy.
-Additionally, following \cite{AB,GHE,BD} the dark energy EoS can be represented as,
+where, $\beta(>0)$ is a proportionality constant known as coupling parameter that represents the fraction of quark energy which is converted and presented as dark energy.
+Notably, it models a proportional coupling between the dark energy density and the quark (or quark–gluon) energy density, suggesting that these components evolve together through a common physical mechanism or interaction.
+Such a relation can arise if dark energy is influenced by the quantum vacuum or condensate effects of quark fields, as in models where vacuum energy depends on the quark condensate or the QCD trace anomaly. $\beta$ then encodes the strength of this coupling.
+In essence, this assumption provides a simplified phenomenological link between dark energy and the quark sector, allowing the study of possible interactions or feedback between QCD-scale physics and cosmic acceleration.
+Additionally, following the references \cite{AB,CRG,BD}, the dark energy EoS can be represented as,